-During his desperate time he comes across Aanchal (Ileana D'Cruz) who is the latest writer star on the block who has replaced Yudi.
-Initially they meet as rivals but very soon they realize that they are not that different from each other.
+During his desperate time, he comes across Aanchal (Ileana D'Cruz) who is the latest writer star on the block who has replaced Yudi.
+Initially, they meet as rivals, but very soon they realize that they are not that different from each other.
 They are both strong-minded people who are cynical about love.
-Together they set out on a journey to find his inspiration for the movie, their one night stand turns serious and what follows forms the crux of the story.
+Together, they set out on a journey to find his inspiration for the movie.
+Their one-night stand turns serious and what follows next forms the crux of the story.

-Saif Ali Khan is good in both the roles he as essayed in the movie, one as Yudi and the other cameo role as Yogi.
-His role of spolit rich brat or stud as he calls himself is somewhat close to what he has played in Cokctail but in this film his performance is a bit more crisp.
-Ileana has given a decent performance as the fun, care free Aanchal but the true star is Govinda who shows us why he is the true comedy king of Bollywood.
+Saif Ali Khan is good in both the roles he has essayed in the movie, one as Yudi and the other cameo role as Yogi.
+His role of the spolit rich brat or stud as he calls himself is somewhat close to what he has played in Cokctail, but in this film, his performance is a bit more crisp.
+Ileana has given a decent performance as the fun, care-free Aanchal, but the true star is Govinda who shows us why he is the true comedy king of Bollywood.
 Certain scenes of the actors are simply hilarious.

-Kalki Koechlin will be seen as Yudi's stalker ex-girlfriend and there is no need of mentioning how she good she was for she has always been a brilliant performer.
-Ranvir Shorey who plays Yudi's friend's role too displays great comic timing but unfortunately he has very less screen time.
-Ileana D'Cruz's boyfriend Andrew Kneebone is making a guest appearance in the movie even though he is not an actor by profession so try to spot him people.
+Kalki Koechlin will be seen as Yudi's stalker ex-girlfriend and there is no need of mentioning how good she is for she has always been a brilliant performer.
+Ranvir Shorey who plays Yudi's friend's role too displays great comic timing, but unfortunately he has very less screen time.
+Ileana D'Cruz's boyfriend Andrew Kneebone is making a guest appearance in the movie, even though he is not an actor by profession, so try to spot him people.

 Book Movie Tickets Now: Buy 1 ticket and Get 1 Free Hurry

-Coming to the main people behind this movie, directors Raj Nidimoru and Krishna D.K. have done a good job in direction but the execution of the script could have been a lot better.
-Their earlier collaboration with Saif was Go Goa Gone and like that movie, Happy Ending too has cracked the right formula for being an entertaining movie but a crispier story and little more hilarious scenes would have done more justice.
+Coming to the main people behind this movie, directors Raj Nidimoru and Krishna D.K. have done a good job in direction, but the execution of the script could have been a lot better.
+Happy Ending entertains, but a crispier story and a generous sprinkling of humour would have added more fun.

 Happy Ending is not a bad movie, it just could have been better.
-It is a decent watch that'll offer you some laughs here and there With some popcorn and coke, Happy Ending makes for a watchable movie.
-I promise if not a huge LOL you'll at least have a smile on your face through out the movie.
+It is a decent watch that'll offer you some laughs here and there with some popcorn and coke.
+Happy Ending makes for a watchable movie.
+We promise, if not a huge LOL, you'll at least have a smile on your face throughout the movie.